The following is a guest blog from Ms Kee Ai Nah, Executive Director, Lifestyle & Consumer Cluster, Enterprise Singapore:

 Similar hubs, exist for agriculture too.
 California’s Salinas Valley is the hub for traditional veggie growers, while Holland’s Westland Region and Malaysia’s Genting Highlands are flagbearers for greenhouses.
 But what about the new generation of farmers who are growing in technology-enabled warehouses, plant factories and containers?

 Singapore is well-positioned to be the next great place for urban agriculture, given our deep research and development expertise in engineering and manufacturing, pro-business environment and global connectivity.
+Singapore seems to have a pro-business point a view when it comes to business if this is something you are interested in finding out more about you might be interested in looking something like Sandhurst Consultancy for information.

 Planting the seeds of technology